alexanderharms/Simago/README.rst

     :target: https://simago.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-This package can be used to generate random populations, sets of microdata, based on (publicly availabled) aggregated data.
+This package can be used to generate random populations based on (publicly availabled) aggregated data.

 These populations can then for example be used for experimentation in the field